xchwarze/AR150-WiFiPineapple/README.md

 3. Please support Hak5 work and buy the original hardware

 Notes:
-1. For format jffs2 (overlayFS) use jffs2reset command
+1. For format jffs2 (overlayFS) use jffs2reset command.
+2. If you are stuck at the message "The WiFi Pineapple is still booting" don't panic, this is a known issue with running the WiFi Pineapple firmware on the AR150.
+All you have to do is ssh into the AR150 with the username root and password you set originally when you booted the AR150 right out of the box.
+Executing the command jffs2reset -y && reboot should resolve your problems.